-B2b marketing automation tools integrated via governed ETL pipelines improve data quality, lineage, and analytics timeliness for trustworthy revenue attribution.
+Google Search Console data integrated through governed ETL pipelines improves data quality, lineage, and analytics timeliness for trustworthy reporting on query and page performance.

 Contents

-- 1 Objective: analytics-grade integration for marketing automation data
+- 1 Objective: analytics-grade integration for Google Search Console data

 - 2 Reference architecture